csdcorp/speech_to_text/speech_to_text/README.md

 \* _Only some browsers are supported, see [here](https://caniuse.com/?search=Web%20Speech%20API)_

 ## Recent Updates

+7.3.0
+* Now supports speech recognition on Windows with many thanks to @asherchok for the PR!
+Note that Windows support is currently in beta, if anyone can try it out please provide feedback.

 7.0.0
 * Now supports speech recognition on MacOS with many thanks to @alexrabin-sentracam for the PR!